Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Notations and basic lemmas

 Note that by Lemma \ref{LEM:str2} and interpolation with the following $L^2$-bound:

 \noi we obtain that

 \noi where $s$ and $p$ satisfy the same conditions as in Lemma \ref{LEM:str2} and $\dl = \dl (s, \al, p) > 0$ is sufficiently small.

 We now present some useful multilinear estimates using the Strichartz estimate \eqref{Lp_str}.
-The following lemma is a more general version of Lemma 2.6 in \cite{OWZ}. \begin{lemma} Let $1 < \al \leq 2$ and $\eps, \dl > 0$ be sufficiently small.
+The following lemma is a (slightly stronger) counterpart of \cite[Lemma~2.6]{OWZ}. \begin{lemma} Let $1 < \al \leq 2$ and $\eps, \dl > 0$ be sufficiently small.
 Let $s \in \R$ be such that

 \noi Then, for each closed interval $I \subset \R$, we have

 \end{lemma}

 \begin{proof} We let $p \geq \frac{10}{3}$ be such that